solarisDigitalAssets/docs/docs/API_Guide.md

 To issue a Transfer on behalf of the Account holder, the partner issues a request to create a Transfer on the sender Account and provides a `reference` value, which MUST be unique across all Transactions of this partner and serves as idempotency key.

+Additionally the partner can set an optional `end_to_end_id` at the moment of requesting a Transfer.
+This `end_to_end_id` will be set to both Outgoing and Incoming Transfer Transactions and can help partner to identify the transactions, when not set the platform will set it automatically.
+The `end_to_end_id` must be a unique string, the string must have a size no larger than 64 characters and all characters must be in the ASCII 7 bit character list.

 To reference a receiver Account of the Transfer, the partner MUST provide an ID of that Account.